antoniopataro/e-commerce-refactor/README.md

 This is a refactor of [this project](https://github.com/antoniopataro/e-commerce), but as a real fullstack app.

-This time, I really tried to a decent application out of it, using a real database.
+This time, I really tried to make a decent application out of it, using a real database.
 Used NextJS, PostgreSQL and TailwindCSS.

 ## Technologies ⚙️